Friends don't let friends pay full price! Click HERE to join our Facebook Chat Group to see all the latest deals, ask questions, and more!

 I’ve been there.
 Your child brings home yet another fundraiser, and this time it’s a mandatory fundraiser.
 You do like any parent, and call all your friends and family hoping they will help out so you don’t have to pay that fundraising fee.
-It’s frustrating, and isn’t really fun at all.
+Some parents are even keen charity members and give donations regularly to their chosen charities – and even they struggle with this moment.
+With or without a giving tuesday toolkit, regular donations to charity and helping out when you can – the fundraisers keep coming.
+It’s frustrating and isn’t really fun at all.

 I mean, who really wants to purchase five tubs of cookie dough from your child when you can get cookie dough for SUPER cheap with coupons and sales?
 And who wants to purchase magazine subscriptions when you can grab them for free or grab a better deal on them?
 I know fundraisers are important, but what if you could raise money with some unique fundraiser ideas that are actually fun?
 (People respond to fun and show up!)
 That would make life simpler right?
+And of course, the more people who come, the more money you raise so it’s a win win!
+If you raise a large amount of money, some people like to present it using a novelty cheque.
+You can check out this presentation cheque design company if that sounds like something you might want to do as well.
+But first, you need to collect that cash!
 Here are some fundraiser ideas that are actually fun and will more than likely get a better response than another cookie dough, gift wrap, or magazine sale.

 5 Unique Fundraiser Ideas: